-Requests for tenancy changes will be dealt with fairly and consistently and in accordance with this policy.
-Complaints about tenancy issues or other aspects of the service will be considered in line with the Complaints Procedure.
+We will deal fairly and consistently with requests for tenancy changes in accordance with this policy.
+Complaints about tenancy issues or other aspects of the service we provide will be considered in line with our Complaints Procedure.
 This does not include decisions regarding legal proceedings, which are covered under relevant Court protocols.